Title

 The Bureau of Jail Management and Penology establishes guidelines for the purchase, installation, and use of cell phone signal jamming devices in jails to prevent unauthorized mobile communication, ensuring compliance with national telecommunications regulations.

-The National Telecommunications Commission Memorandum Order No. 01-02-2013 prohibits the sale, purchase, importation, possession, or use of cellular mobile repeaters including cellular mobile jamming devices without proper authorization.
+It prohibits the sale, purchase, importation, possession, or use of cellular mobile repeater including cellular mobile jamming devices, except as authorized by the NTC.

-Only duly licensed Cellular Mobile Telephone System (CMTS) Operators, the National Disaster Risk Reduction & Management Council (NDRRMC), and such other government agencies/instrumentalities performing functions vital to national security or safety authorized by the NTC are allowed to purchase, import, possess, and use such devices.
+Duly licensed Cellular Mobile Telephone System (CMTS) operators, the NDRRMC, and other government agencies/instrumentalities performing functions vital to national security or safety, as authorized by the NTC.

-The BJMP, its Regional Offices, or jail units must seek authorization from the National Telecommunications Commission (NTC) for the purchase of cell phone signal jamming devices to be used inside jail facilities.
+They must seek authorization from the NTC for the purchase of cell phone signal jamming devices to be used inside jail facilities.

-If any provision is declared invalid or unauthorized by a competent authority, the other provisions not affected shall remain valid and effective.
+If any provision is declared unauthorized or invalid, the remaining provisions not affected remain valid and effective.

 Analyze Cases Smarter, Faster